 According to Harvard Business Review, a whopping 94% of employees reported working more than 50 hours per week.
 Nearly half said that they worked for more than 65 hours per week.

 The resulting strain from such stressful working patterns is nerve-wracking.
-Working professionals are frequently affected by poor health, constant stress and struggle in their personal life.
+Working professionals are frequently affected by poor health, constant stress, and struggle in their personal life.

-So what exactly is Flexible Working Hours?
+So What Exactly Is Flexible Working Hours?

 Despite this, it is surprising how only a few companies offer flexible working hours.
-If you need more convincing, read on for why you need to switch on to a more flexible working arrangement.
+If you need more convincing, read on why you need to switch on to a more flexible working arrangement.

 A flexible work schedule brings a host of benefits to your working environment.
 Here are 5 benefits to encourage a more flexible working arrangement: